-The TY Team Building trip traditionally takes place at the beginning of the school year $(29^{th} - 30^{th}$ August 2024 TBC).
+The TY Team Building trip traditionally takes place at the beginning of the school year $(28^{th} - 29^{th})$ August 2025 TBC).
 Students will participate in a high energy programme which will provide a variety of activities that caters for all levels of ability.
-All TY students are expected to participate in this programme as it is an integral part of their Transition Year.
+All TY students are expected to participate as it is an integral part of their Transition Year.
 It is designed to help students prepare for the upcoming year and most importantly to help them get to know their new classmates.
 The programme offered at the Centre challenges students to undertake new physical activities whilst at the same time encouraging team building, promotion of friendships and developing leadership qualities.
 This trip is included in the TY Budget.